sudo-master1/libinput-debounce-patcher-/README.md

 # libinput-debounce-patcher

+DISCLAMER :- i DO NOT update the release tab pls kindly download the file from source as it is not source it is just an .sh file !!

 u hered it u want to play bedwars but ur cps be like 6 or 7 max u have 12 in windows i just patched that

 used chat gpt to check the code and trouble shute